GuanxingLu/SEU-beamer-latex-slide/README.md

-# WHU-Beamer-Theme
+# SEU-Beamer-Theme
- A Beamer Theme of WHU for academic report, thesis and talk.
+ A Beamer Theme for academic report, revised from WHU-Beamer-Theme.

 # Document